BrunaRihl/BarMix-Dublin/README.md

 ### Website overview

 Barmix is a fictional team of bartenders that I created.
 The Barmix website is a functional platform that connects professional bartenders to clients seeking bar services for events and workshops.
-As it is not a physical establishment, the site highlights the services and offerings of qualified bartenders who are hired to cater to various locations, such as parties, celebrations, fairs, corporate events, and workshops.
+As it is not a physical establishment, the site highlights the services and offerings of qualified bartenders who are hired to cater to various locations in Dublin, such as parties, celebrations, fairs, corporate events, and workshops.

 ### User base